-MACU provides a single 100-baseT Ethernet connection for each student in a residence hall room.
+MACU provides a single Ethernet connection and wireless access for each student in a residence hall room.
 Each connection may only be used by a single computer/device.
 Consequently, the connection of printers, and network hubs, switches and routers to Ethernet jacks are not permitted without approval of the Chief Information Officer.
 Any hardware implemented to extend the topology of our network is not permitted.